vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Create a certificate revocation list (CRL) on the specified scope.

 ### /2.0/services/truststore/crl/scope/{scopeId}
-Working with CRL Certificates in a Specific Scope
+Working With CRL Certificates in a Specific Scope
 ----

 * **get** *(secured)*: Retrieve all certificates for the specified scope.

 ### /2.0/services/truststore/crl/{crlId}
-Working with a Specific CRL Certificate
+Working With a Specific CRL Certificate
 ----

 * **get** *(secured)*: Retrieve certificate object for the specified certificate revocation